jkbonfield/htslib/BGZF2.md

  4: N+1 (length of meta-data in header)
  1: index flags
  N: An array of index entries
+ 8: Footer (another magic number and size, to permit reverse reading)

 Index flags use the following bit-field